djh1997/proj324/docs/index.md

 Initially my idea was to heat the acrylic and bend at the red line, meaning that you wouldn't be able to fold them.

-The next idea had was another fixed design, but with a simpler shape.
+The next idea I had was another fixed design, but with a simpler shape.
 I decided to go with this idea rather than the former so this was the first iteration that actually got cut.
 I found that the lens was going to be too close to the eye and the ribbon cable from the lens was going to dig in to the brow of your nose.
 This was solved in the third iteration by making the increasing distance between the top of the frame and the top of the nose support.
 This forced the user to wear the glasses further down their nose.

 After this I designed a hinging mechanism and readded the curves to make the glasses more comfortable.
 I also added a mounting bracket for the camera.
-This was the fame I cut and used for most of the prototyping phase of the project.
+This was the frame I cut and used for most of the prototyping phase of the project.

 For the next two designs I was contemplating adding a backing plate to the pi mount and also adding a mount for the capacitive touch sensor.
 This design was never cut since the pi 0 needs clearance for the solder of the pin headers.
-Also the backing might have added to much weight.
-I furthered the design of the hinge by squaring off one end to make it more ridged and adding a hole to hold it together
+Also the backing might have added too much weight.
+I furthered the design of the hinge by squaring off one end to make it more ridged and adding a hole to hold it together.

 ## Blob Detection

 My initial idea for blob detection was to import the grey scale image as a matrix of values.
 Then to iterate over it, looking for a difference in values or checking against a threshold value.
 However, I struggled getting the image in as a matrix and even using an example matrix because the code wasn't running very quickly or reliably.

 I tried to install opencv to do the image processing but the install failed.
-After I spoke to my supervisor he confirmed my suspicion that opencv was too over powered for my project.
+After I spoke to my supervisor he confirmed my suspicion that opencv was too overpowered for my project.

 So I did some more research around low power blob detection in python and found Skimage which has a function for Determinant of Hessian(DoH) blob detection.
 This was lightweight, meaning it should be quick enough.
 The only issue I had then was getting the image from the camera into the right format.
-Skimage has a built in numpy array converter which was fortunate since the doh blob detection needs a numpy array to function.
+Skimage has a built in numpy array converter which was fortunate since the DoH blob detection needs a numpy array to function.

-With this working I passed it an image from the camera and saved the image with a circle around the blob.
+With this working I passed the program an image from the camera and saved the image with a circle around the blob.

 ![blob circle](log/blobbounding2.png)